ParkCare Patch - Mount Pleasant Work Party

 Mount Pleasant ParkCare

 You are welcome to join in the Mount Pleasant ParkCare monthly activities.
 We carry out bush regeneration work within the Mount Pleasant Reserve on the 3rd Sunday of each month, except for December.
 Working bees usually run from 9am to 12:30 but at 8.30 in Daylight savings months.
-By joining the Group, you will automatically be advised of any Group activities and their locations.
-You will also be supporting the preservation and conservation of a vital ecosystem and recreational resource.
+You will be involved in supporting the preservation and conservation of a vital ecosystem and recreational resource.

 Meet: At noticeboard at end of laneway next to 56 Vasey Cres